elipapa/markdown-cv/README.md

 # Welcome to my Markdown/HTML CV

 This is a fork from [Eliseo Papa's markdown-cv project](http://elipapa.github.io/markdown-cv), using a tweaked version of [Dave Whipps' CV](https://davewhipp.github.io/markdown-cv/).

 See the HTML version of my CV at [https://oliviodare.github.io/cv/](https://oliviodare.github.io/cv/).

-### Status
-I am still perfecting the PDF output and making the site more mobile friendly.

 ### Local build for PDF
 1. To [install jekyll](https://jekyllrb.com/docs/installation/), run `gem install bundler jekyll` from the command line.